-- 1. Radiotherapy combined with limb sparing surgery with wide or marginal margin is treatment of choice for localized deep seated high grade sarcomas (A). - 2.
-Radiotherapy is omitted after surgery with wide or marginal margin in low grade sarcomas (A). - 3.
-Radiotherapy is omitted after surgery with wide margin in superficial (subcutaneous) sarcomas regardless of grade (B). - 4.
-Radiotherapy is not a substitute for re-excision in high grade sarcomas with positive (intralesional) margin (B) but optional for low-grade sarcomas (B). - 5.
-Selected deep seated intermediate/high grade sarcomas particularly those < 5cm in diameter could be treated with surgery alone if the margin was wider than 1cm (B). - 6.
-Radical radiotherapy should be considered for radical treatment in clinical situations where no acceptable surgical option is available (B).
+- 1. Radiotherapy combined with limb sparing surgery with wide or marginal margin is treatment of choice for localized deep seated high grade sarcomas (A) - 2.
+Radiotherapy is omitted after surgery with wide or marginal margin in low grade sarcomas (A) - 3.
+Radiotherapy is omitted after surgery with wide margin in superficial (subcutaneous) sarcomas regardless of grade, but can be considered if the margin is <5mm in a high grade superficial sarcoma (B) - 4.
+Radiotherapy is not a substitute for re-excision in high grade sarcomas with positive (intralesional) margin (B) but optional for low-grade sarcomas (B) - 5.
+Selected small deep seated intermediate/high grade sarcomas particularly those tumours ≤ 5cm in diameter could be treated with surgery alone if the margin was wider than 1cm (B) - 6.
+Radical radiotherapy should be considered for radical treatment in clinical situations where no acceptable surgical option is available (B)